notofonts/noto-docs/src/descriptions/NotoSansNKo.md

-Noto Sans NKo is a sanserif design for texts in the N’Ko script.
+Noto Sans NKo is a sans serif design for texts in the N’Ko script.
 It contains 184 glyphs, 5 OpenType features, and supports 79 characters from 2 Unicode blocks.